plone/documentation/intro/index.rst

 **The Plone community** is an incredibly diverse group that bridges many types and sizes of organizations, many countries and languages, and everything from technical novices to hardcore programmers.
 Out of that diversity comes an attention to detail in code, function, user interface and ease of use that makes Plone one of the top 2% of open source projects worldwide.
-(Source: `Ohloh <http://www.ohloh.net/>`_)
+(Source: `Black Duck Open Hub <https://www.openhub.net/>`_)

 **Plone's intellectual property** and trademarks are protected by the non-profit `Plone Foundation <https://plone.org/about/foundation>`_.